google/google-api-ruby-client-samples/calendar/README.md

 the API.

 ## Prerequisites

-Please make sure that all of these are installed before you try to run the sample.
+Please make sure that you're running Ruby 1.8.7+ and you've run `bundle install` on the sample to install all prerequisites.

-- Ruby 1.8.7+
-- Ruby Gems 1.3.7+
-- Are you on a Mac?
-If so, be sure you have XCode 3.2+
-- A few gems (run 'sudo gem install <gem name>' to install)
-    - sinatra
-    - google-api-client

 ## Setup Authentication